 So although many Singaporeans grew up with Queensway Shopping Centre and have fond memories to share, few of us continue to patronise the shops there because they’re simply not as cheap anymore.

-But if your mission is solely (haha, get it?) to shop for cheap shoes, then perhaps you should look elsewhere.
+Generally, Queensway Shopping Centre is a pretty chill mall to hang out at, but if your mission is solely (haha, get it?) to shop for cheap shoes, then perhaps you should look elsewhere.

 * As reported on CNA: Some shop owners resistant as Queensway Shopping Centre gears up for collective sale